-All requirements listed below must be uploaded to EPAPro at point of submitting the apprentice to gateway.
+All requirements listed below must be uploaded to EPAPro at point of submitting the apprentice to Gateway.
 Apprentices will not be permitted to proceed to their end-point assessment until all evidence is uploaded and approved by PAL.

-Requirement Evidence available English as per ESFA funding rules Yes □ No □ Maths as per ESFA funding rules Yes □ No □ Does the apprentice have an exception to the regular English and maths English - Yes 🗌 No 🗌 minimum requirements which is a barrier to them achieving the English and/or maths requirements as per ESFA funding rules?
-Maths - Yes □ No □ Evidence of a thorough and evidence-based assessment will be required that demonstrates that even with support, reasonable adjustments to the learning programme, and stepping stone qualifications, the apprentice will not be able to achieve the regular English and maths requirements Does the apprentice require a reasonable adjustment specifically for end-point assessment?
-(In addition to any adjustments for on-programme learning) Yes □ No □ Portfolio of evidence completed Yes □ No □ Fully completed portfolio mapping record, including employer and apprentice signed statement validating the portfolio evidence Yes □ No □
+Requirement Evidence available For Apprentices aged 16-18 at the Start of their Apprenticeship English as per DfE funding rules Yes □ No □ Maths as per DfE funding rules Yes □ No □ Does the apprentice have an exception to the regular English and maths English - Yes □ No □ minimum requirements which is a barrier to them achieving the English and/or maths requirements as per DfE funding rules?
+Maths - Yes □ No □ Evidence of a thorough and evidence-based assessment will be required that demonstrates that even with support, reasonable adjustments to the learning programme, and stepping stone qualifications, the apprentice will not be able to achieve the regular English and maths requirements For Apprentices aged 19+ at the Start of their Apprenticeship Has the apprentice undertaken English and maths as part of their apprenticeship?
+(For information only) Yes □ No □ For ALL Apprentices Does the apprentice require a reasonable adjustment specifically for end-point assessment?
+(In addition to any adjustments for on-programme learning) Yes □ No □

+Requirement Evidence available Portfolio of evidence completed Yes □ No □ Fully completed portfolio mapping record, including employer and apprentice Yes □ No □ signed statement validating the portfolio evidence